Black Sabbath (album): Genre

 On release, a writer for The Boston Globe described the music of Black Sabbath as "hard blues-rock".
 In retrospect, AllMusic's Steve Huey feels that Black Sabbath marks "the birth of heavy metal as we now know it".
 In his opinion, the album "transcends its clear roots in blues-rock and psychedelia to become something more".
 He ascribes its "sonic ugliness" as a reflection of "the bleak industrial nightmare" of the group's hometown, Birmingham, England.
 Huey notes the first side's allusions to themes characteristic of heavy metal, including evil, paganism, and the occult, "as filtered through horror films and the writings of J. R. R. Tolkien, H. P. Lovecraft, and Dennis Wheatley."
 He characterises side two as "given over to loose blues-rock jamming learned through" the English rock band Cream.

 In the opinion of the author and former Metal Maniacs magazine editor Jeff Wagner, Black Sabbath is the "generally accepted starting point" when heavy metal "became distinct from rock and roll".
 In his opinion, the album represented a transition from blues rock into "something uglier", and that this sound "found deeper gravity via mournful singing and a sinister rhythmic pulse".
 According to Rolling Stone magazine, "the album that arguably invented heavy metal was built on thunderous blues-rock".
 Sputnikmusic's Mike Stagno notes that Black Sabbath's combined elements of rock, jazz and blues, with heavy distortion created one of the most influential albums in the history of heavy metal.
 In retrospect, Black Sabbath has been lauded as perhaps the first true heavy metal album.
-It has also been credited as the first record in the stoner rock and goth genres.
+It has also been credited as the first record in the stoner rock genre.

 Taking a broader perspective, Pete Prown of Vintage Guitar says, "The debut Black Sabbath album of 1970 was a watershed moment in heavy rock, but it was part of a larger trend of artists, producers, and engineers already moving towards the sound we now call hard rock and heavy metal."